PGDE Secondary (Home Economics)

 - provide variety of opportunity to be challenged and to excel;

 - engage students in the importance of being literate and communicative in a range of formats and media; and

-- model and demonstrate assessment procedures for student teachers so that they can incorporate into their own teaching practice.
-For example: the importance of assessment; transparency of approaches to assessment, value of providing a range of assessment formats, and ways and means of providing feedback and feed-forward.
+- model and demonstrate assessment procedures for student teachers so that they can incorporate into their own teaching practices.

 The PGDE shares the pedagogic approach of the other courses in the Division of Psychology, Sociology and Education, foregrounding: